QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - `broadcast` : Show the current required rank to broadcast command returns.
 - `setbroadcast` : Set the level required to broadcast.
 This is a global setting and not tied to single rooms.
 - `allowgames` [room], True/False : Enable or disable the chatgames in [room]
-- `whitelist` : Print the current whitelist that allow regular users the ability to broadcast commands.
-- `whitelistadd` [user]: Add a user to the whitelist.
-- `removewl [user]` : Remove a user from the whitelist.
 - `[un]banuser [user]` : Room[un]bans [user] from any room the bot moderate.
 - `[un]banphrase [phrase]` : [un]Bans [phrase] in every room the bot moderate.